It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Smoking can affect the part of the brain that processes sensory stimuli and the central perception of pain — particularly, cigarettes affect the way the brain sends its pain signals.
 Smoking can also damage tissues in the lower back and to a different place in the body by slowing down circulation and reducing the flow of nutrients to joints and muscles.

 Perhaps getting rid of these bad habits can help you minimise back pain.
-Furthermore, incorporating healthy habits to your everyday life can add up to the benefit.
-It can be by exercising regularly and practicing good posture.
+Furthermore, incorporating healthy habits into your everyday life can add up to the benefit.
+It can be by exercising regularly and practising good posture.

 How about getting help from a Perth physiotherapist to sort out your back pain?
 After all, when it comes to correcting faulty patterns and recommending exercises that are right for you, a physiotherapist is your best bet!